Major shipping firms warn of worsening congestion at China's Yantian port

 By the time Yantian partly resumed processing on Monday, more than 23,000 containers were waiting to be exported.

-The world's leading container line Maersk MAERSKb.CO warned in a letter on Thursday that congestion and delays could last 12 days, longer than its previous expectation of 7-8 days.
+The world's leading container line Maersk MAERSKb.CO warned in a letter on Thursday that it expects congestion and delays to last at least 14 days, longer than its expectation of 12 days communicated earlier on Thursday.

 Maersk estimated operations in the eastern area of the Yantian terminal, where larger vessels mainly berth, would remain at around 30% of their normal level.